mateusz0909/calmnow-lp/_pages/termsofservice.md

 ---
 layout: page
-title: Terms of Service
+title: Terms of Serice
 include_in_header: False
 ---

-# Terms od Service
+# Terms of Service

 <br>